awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.PostgreSQL.md

    slotName=abc1d2efghijk_34567890_z0yx98w7_6v54_32ut_1srq_1a2b34c5d67ef;
    ```

 1. Create a new CDC\-only task using the AWS CLI or AWS DMS API\.
-For example, using the CLI you might run the `create-replication-task` command following\.
+For example, using the CLI you might run the following `create-replication-task` command\.

    AWS DMS doesn't currently support creating a CDC task with a native start point using the console\.